ObedNyakundi/kasongomustgo/README.md

 # Documentation for "_Kasongo Must Go_"

-Ahem! ...So, here is the documentation of "Kasongo Must Go" as implmented in Laravel.
-The original front-end design was done by [DKTJONATHAN](https://github.com/DKTJONATHAN/Ruto-Must-Go).
+[DKTJONATHAN](https://github.com/DKTJONATHAN/Ruto-Must-Go), started the "Kaongo Must Go" project, but needed aid in developing the ack end structures.
+Herein is my chipping in to make it a success.

+I Used PHP/Laravel (v 11.5) to develop the back end.
+Please feel free to fork, extend, and use as you will deem it fit.

 # Conceptual Framework

 ## Database: Tables.

-1. Responsibilities [ ]
+1. Responsibilities - [ ]
-2. Users [ ]
+2. Users - [ ]
-3. Posts [ ]
+3. Posts - [ ]
-4. Categories [ ]
+4. Categories - [ ]
-5. Comments [ ]
+5. Comments - [ ]

 ## Defining Relationships.